NickkciN7/Random-Movie-Displayer/README.md

         then logs in the user, then redirects to the main page
     logout:
         Logs user out, then redirects to login page

+    For milestone3:
+    Added routes to handle the back end for the React page:
+    6 additional routes now: commentsandratings, returnalluserposts, returnusername, ratingreact, commentupdatereact, and commentdeletereact

+    commentsandratings:
+        Renders React generated html page: index.html.
+    returnalluserposts:
+        Returns a json formatted list of all the comments and ratings for every movie the current user has commented on or rated.
+    returnusername:
+        Returns the username so the welcome div can display the proper name.
+    ratingreact:
+        Will update the rating in the database made by the current user for a specific movie matching the movieid passed in the POST request.
+    commentupdatereact:
+        Will update the specific comment in the database matching the comment id passed in the POST request.
+    commentdeletereact:
+        Will delete the specific comment in the database matching the comment id passed in the POST request.

 ### tmdb.py
     This file makes use of the API talked about above to return an image url and information about a movie given a movie id.
 The requests library is used to make Get requests.
 Functions from the dotenv library are imported in